Satay By The Bay In Singapore: What To Eat To Experience Local Flavours

 -- Story continues below --

-Satay by the Bay opened in 2013 and is a food court style eatery close to the Marina Reservoir.
 Local flavours are what you will mainly find at Satay by the Bay.
 There is a focus on barbecued foods, but you will also find other dishes here on the menus of stalls too.

-Satay by the Bay seating
+Seating at Satay by the Bay

 Do take note that the prices at Satay by the Bay can be a bit more expensive than what you would normally expect to find at more “local” hawker centres.
 However, you can to remember that it is located at Gardens by the Bay, a major attraction in Singapore, and, to some extent, it is meant to cater to tourists and overseas visitors.